nealbarshes/nealbarshes.github.io/about/index.md

   <div class="about-page__biography">
     <p>
       My clinical practice is based at the Michael E. DeBakey Veterans Affairs Medical Center in Houston, where I care primarily for patients with advanced peripheral artery disease / critical limb-threatening ischemia.
-Over the course of my career, I have performed nearly 4,000 operations, with a particular emphasis on limb salvage bypass operations
+Over the course of my career, I have performed nearly 4,000 operations, with a particular emphasis on limb salvage bypass operations.
     </p>

     <figure class="about-page__portrait">